AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-conda.md

     On Windows with WSL 2, you will need to install Miniforge on the WSL 2 side of your system, starting from the [Ubuntu terminal](../../getting-started/project-tools/using-the-terminal.md).

 You will be prompted first to view the license; press enter as instructed, read the license (you should be able to scroll with your arrow keys), then press `q` to return to the installer.
-Accept the license by typing `yes`, then continue following the prompts to complete the installation.
+Accept the license by typing `yes`, and then continue following the prompts to complete the installation.
-You will be asked about the installation location (the default should be fine).
+You will be asked about the installation location (you can press `enter` to accept the default, which should be fine).
 Finally, you will be asked whether you wish to update your shell profile to automatically initialize conda.
 We recommend selecting `yes`.